 - Tinkercad and SketchUp Free may be accessed from any computer with an internet connection.

 - Digital designs also are available from various file-sharing databases such as Thingiverse, MyMiniFactory, and Pinshape.

 II.
 Submitting a design for printing:

-- Persons wanting to use the 3D printer can use the attached form or email their file (in .stl or .obj file format) to [email protected].
+- Persons wanting to use the 3D printer can use the attached form (in .stl or .obj file format).
 Staff will add the model to the printing queue.

 - If there is high demand, the Library will schedule only one print per day per person or entity.

 - The files will be readied for printing in MakerBot Print or other authorized software.
 The Library will view all files in MakerBot Print or other authorized software before printing.

 - It is sometimes difficult to estimate exact print times.
 Library staff will make an educated guess about the length of a job upon request.

 - The Library has black, white, gray, clear (natural), blue, red, and yellow filament colors.
 If you have a color preference please state it when you submit your print file.
 Otherwise, the Library will make the color selection.